 - Duplicate your event page and set the event start time to now.

 - Navigate to the Virtual Event Page touchpoint.

-- Replace the Zoom ID with a test Webinar/Meeting ID.
+- Replace the embed code with a test embed.

 - RSVP to the event as a guest.

-- Join via your Virtual Event URL to make sure the embed is working.
+- Join via the Virtual Event URL in your calendar attachment or email to make sure the embed is working.

 Heads up that you cannot generate a Virtual Event URL using the [virtual_event_url] tag in a test email.
 You must submit an actual registration!

 As a quick refresher, when guests click to check in on the Virtual Event Page, their status updates to "Checked In" in your event's Guest List.
 When the guest exits the page -- either by navigating to a different domain or closing the tab or window -- their status updates to Checked Out.

 Checked In and Checked Out times are available as columns in your event's Guest List.